Explore the unknown

 – A pen and paper, or typewriter, or computer with suitable typewriter font.

 – A digital camera or phone with which to photograph your letters with, or a scanner to make scans.
 You can also send a digital version to us (only).

 – A willingness to write and post at least one letter to each contact per month at minimum.

-Sign Up: Opens in October 2019 and will stay open until the end in April 2020.
+Sign Up: Opens in October 2019 and will stay open until the end of May 2020.
 You can join anytime during that time period by signing up using this form.
 We need to know your personal details like full name and address but we will not share it with anyone outside of the game.

 You don’t have to have a finished character at sign up.
 This can be emailed to us at firstname.lastname@example.org.

 Tickets: No tickets necessary but you do need to sign up by using this form.